 Sep 20, 2013

 started at 1pm, took us about 2 hrs from the car to the base of the route. we ended up doing the last two pitches by the moonlight, which was nice since they are very straight forward. on the last pitch the crack ends and you can go either left or right on some rad chicken heads. i went right and had no problems, but there was no pro. it was another 2 hrs for the descent in the dark (although the moon was out) and the cairns were perfectly spaced. from car to car it took us about 11 hrs and only about 5 of it was spent climbing. expect runouts. we had a great time!

 |By Richard Shore|

 Nov 4, 2013

-The flake at the P4 crux is not nearly as bad as some make it out to be.
-I reefed on the thing with my 200lbs; little-to-no flex at all.
-If it hasn't gone yet with hundreds of people climbing the route, it won't likely go anytime soon.
+I didn't think flake at the P4 crux was as bad as some make it out to be.
+I reefed on the thing with my 200lbs with little-to-no flex

 The P5 splitter with chickenheads ranks among the top 5 pitches I have ever climbed.
 Simply amazing.